USAID Announces $4 Million to Solar Start-Ups for African Off-Grid Energy (USAID) – November, 14, 2016

 - Track the evolving needs of the market, and use that market intelligence to more quickly and efficiently identify opportunities for joint or independent interventions / investments.

 - Work together to engage additional partners and to attract entirely new stakeholders to the sector – e.g. African investors, new philanthropic partners.

 - Have shared voice / agenda in the partners’ engagement and advocacy with host country governments and other local stakeholders.

 5. What are opportunities for entrepreneurs under the Grand Challenge?

 USAID, Shell Foundation and DFID have provided early stage funding and technical support to a range of household solar enterprises in the last several years to help spur the growth of the sector.
 Under the Grand Challenge, the partners will continue to pursue opportunities to support firms to test their business models, expand geographically, expand their offerings to consumers and access private financing.
 In the next year, USAID will be awarding up to $4 million in funding to promising off-grid energy firms later in 2016.
 And the partners will be collaborating on additional opportunities to support enterprises in the year ahead.

 The first new window to open under the Grand Challenge is the Global LEAP Off-Grid Refrigeration Competition.
-The application window for the prize is open until January 20, 2017.
+The application window for the prize closed January 20, 2017.

 6. What is the Global LEAP Off-Grid Refrigeration Competition?